MariyaSha/StoryTeller/README.md

 IMPORTANT NOTES
 </b>
 <br>
-Please replace the following varibles in the notebook with the .txt files in the repository,
+Please replace the following variables in the notebook with the .txt files in the repository,
 <br>
 as this notebook links to my own Google Drive.
 <br>